-- In conductive materials, the outer electrons in each atom can easily come or go, and are called free electrons. - In insulating materials, the outer electrons are not so free to move. - All metals are electrically conductive. - Dynamic electricity, or electric current, is the uniform motion of electrons through a conductor.
-Static electricity is an unmoving, accumulated charge formed by either an excess or deficiency of electrons in an object. - For electrons to flow continuously (indefinitely) through a conductor, there must be a complete, unbroken path for them to move both into and out of that conductor.
+- In conductive materials, the outer electrons in each atom can easily come or go, and are called free electrons. - In insulating materials, the outer electrons are not so free to move. - All metals are electrically conductive. - Dynamic electricity, or electric current, is the uniform motion of electrons through a conductor. - Static electricity is an unmoving (if on an insulator), accumulated charge formed by either an excess or deficiency of electrons in an object.
+It is typically formed by charge separation by contact and separation of dissimilar materials. - For electrons to flow continuously (indefinitely) through a conductor, there must be a complete, unbroken path for them to move both into and out of that conductor.